nkpro2000sr/man-manjaro/WithWin.md

 ## Step 2
 * In Linux:
 > 1. Make sure you have the 4GB or larger USB Flash Disk (USB 3.0 is highly recommended).
-> 2. Plug USB Flash Disk.
+> 2. Plugin USB Flash Disk.
 > 3. Get path to your device(USB Flash Disk) node using `lsblk` command.
 > 4. unmount USB Flash Disk *(don't unplug)* by
 >    `sudo umount <PATH>` replace '\<PATH>' by path of your USB Flash Disk.